-Application Mover is a utility to give you access to move your installed programs on any other drive if you are facing less space on any of the Drive.
+Application Mover is a utility that gives you access to move your installed programs on any other drive if you are facing less space on any of the Drives.
 This tool is very précised.
-The program which you selected for migration, Application Mover will scan its each shortcut from every location and change the path to a new one so the working of that program will not affect.
+The program you selected for migration, Application Mover, will scan each shortcut from every location and change the path to a new one so the workings of the program will not be affected.

 How to Move installed programs using Application Mover

 - Run the installer.
 Click on Next to proceed further.

 - After selecting all the parameters, click on Install to start the installation.

 - Click on Finish to complete the installation.

 - Open the Application Mover app from the Start Menu.
 Now select the Current path and New path for any program, which you want to move.